ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Kinesis
 Kinesis is a serverless service used to ingest data with low-latency from many sources.
 Kinesis Firehose is a complimentary service to load these data points to S3, Redshift, etc. Kinesis Data Analytics can be used to perform real-time analytics on data streams using SQL.
 Kinesis Video Streams is used to monitor video streams in real-time.

+### CloudWatch
+CloudWatch is a monitoring serviced used to track metrics, logs and create alerts.

+#### Metrics
+CloudWatch Metrics is used to monitor metrics from any service on AWS.
+For example, we can monitor the CPU utilization of our EC2 instances over time.
+We can put these metrics in a CloudWatch dashboard to visualize their evolution over time.

+#### Alarms
+CloudWatch Alarms are alarms sent when a CloudWatch metrics passes a pre-established metric.
+These alarms trigger actions or send notifications.
+For example, we can send an SNS notification, stop an EC2 instance, increase the number of instances in an ASG, recover an instance if it fails, etc.

+To create an alarm, we can set the threshold (min, max, average, sum, etc.) and the time period during which the metric will be evaluated.

+#### Logs